 And practically speaking, as we're talking about feedback and data, those two qualities are paramount!
 Consistent surveys (for example) will generate consistent data for benchmarking purposes.
 Speedy responses will likewise mitigate negative experiences and capitalize on the value potential of positive ones.

 The information you collect in this step will deliver the blueprint for the entirety of your CX operation.
 So, not to overstate the challenge, but this is the most important step—if you get the wrong feedback, you'll take the wrong action, even if it's the "right" action.
-Getting the "right" feedback depends on three things: asking the right person the right question at the right time.
+Getting the "right" feedback depends on three things: asking the right person

 Every person is unique, but every survey can't be.
 Some effort needs to be made to understand your customer base as cohorts.
 That means building persona profiles that exemplify the types of customers or users you have that can align meaningfully to survey questions.
 Building standard personas helps to easily define who is involved with your product and the level of their interaction.
 This takes the guesswork out of finding the right person to answer your questions.
 For example, you don't want to ask end users who weren't involved in the buying decision about how easy it was to work with your Sales team to purchase the product.
 And you don't want to ask procurement people who don't use the product about feature performance.